-Kenneth H. Frenchman is a principal in the Insurance Recovery Practice Group with significant experience in insurance coverage litigation, counseling on insurance-related issues, and securing settlements with prominent property and casualty insurers from all over the world, recovering in excess of $2 billion for his clients.
+Kenneth H. Frenchman is a Principal in the Insurance Recovery Practice Group with significant experience in insurance coverage litigation, counseling on insurance-related issues, and securing settlements with prominent property and casualty insurers from all over the world, recovering in excess of $3 billion for his clients.
 Ken represents several large and small corporate policyholders in litigations and arbitrations around the nation for damages and declaratory relief arising out of, among other things, insurance companies’ breach of contract, bad faith, and attempted rescission of policies.
 He litigates many of the most significant and cutting-edge insurance coverage cases in the country.
-These include coverage for liabilities relating to professional liability, breaches of representations and warranties, asbestos, products, toxic torts, environmental property damage, directors and officers, errors and omissions, first-party property damage, business interruption, intellectual property, athlete’s disabilities, crime/fidelity and employment.
-He counsels clients in matters throughout the country, including in New York, New Jersey, Illinois, Delaware, Colorado, Kansas, Ohio, West Virginia, Alaska, and North Carolina.
-Ken's representative clients include Philips Electronics North America Corporation, Colfax Corporation, New Jersey Transit Corporation, the Carlyle Group, and Givaudan Corporation.
+These include coverage for liabilities relating to professional liability, breaches of representations and warranties, asbestos, products, toxic torts, environmental property damage, directors and officers, errors and omissions, sexual abuse and molestations, personal injuries, first-party property damage, business interruption, intellectual property, athlete’s disabilities, crime/fidelity and employment.
+He counsels clients in matters throughout the country, including in New York, New Jersey, Illinois, Delaware, Colorado, Kansas, Ohio, West Virginia, Oregon, Maryland, Alaska, and North Carolina.
+Ken's representative clients include Philips Electronics, Syracuse University, New Jersey Transit, the Carlyle Group, and Givaudan Flavors & Fragrances.
 He has also served as a party arbitrator in substantial insurance coverage matters.

-Ken has been ranked by Chambers USA as a New York leading lawyer in the area of Insurance: Dispute Resolution: Policyholder.
+Ken was recognized by Law360 as a 2017 "Insurance MVP" and is ranked by Chambers USA as a New York leading lawyer in the area of Insurance: Dispute Resolution: Policyholder.
 According to Chambers USA, "Ken is hailed by sources as 'very thorough.
 He thinks outside the box, is knowledgeable, anticipatory and communicates options clearly.'"
 He has also been recommended in The Legal 500’s guide to outstanding lawyers nationwide for Insurance: Advice to Policyholders, which in 2017 referred to him as a “top-notch trial lawyer and strategist.”
 Ken has been listed in New York Metro Super Lawyers and is recognized with an AV® Preeminent™ Peer Review Rating—the highest peer review rating—by Martindale-Hubbell.

-- Representing NJ Transit Corporation in connection with its claim for coverage under all-risk property insurance policies for water-damage to their property arising out of Hurricane Sandy over-and-above the $100 million flood sublimit.
-In August 2017, the Superior Court of New Jersey ruled on summary judgment in favor of New Jersey Transit entitling it to coverage for its losses, up to the full $400 million limits of its policies.
+Representing NJ Transit Corporation in connection with its claim for coverage under all-risk property insurance policies for water-damage to their property arising out of Hurricane Sandy over-and-above the $100 million flood sublimit.
+In August 2017, Ken argued before the Superior Court of New Jersey and secured a ruling on summary judgment in favor of New Jersey Transit entitling it to coverage for its losses, up to the full $400 million limits of its policies.
 The court also rejected and dismissed the insurers' claim for reformation of the policies.
+Certain insurers appealed the decision.
+In October 2019 Ken argued the appeal, and in November 2019 the Appellate Division unanimously affirmed the trial court’s decision.

 Prior to joining the firm: